Enterprise architecture artifacts

 Enterprise architecture artifacts, or EA artifacts, are separate documents constituting enterprise architecture.
 EA artifacts provide descriptions of an organization from different perspectives important for the various actors involved in strategic decision-making and implementation of IT systems.
 They can be considered as key elements and cornerstones of an EA practice.
 Essentially, an EA practice revolves around using specific sets of EA artifacts for improving communication between different actors.

 Overview

 EA artifacts are main instruments of an EA practice enabling effective decision-making and IT planning in organizations.
 The systematic use of EA artifacts for collective decision-making distinguishes a disciplined approach to information systems planning from an ad hoc and ill-organized one.

 Different EA artifacts are used by different actors at different moments for different purposes and fulfill different roles in organizations.
 EA artifacts can be very diverse in their basic properties and attributes.
 From the perspective of their properties all EA artifacts can differ in their informational contents, general meanings and lifecycles in the context of an EA practice.

-Informational contents

-From the perspective of their informational contents, various EA artifacts can use different representation formats, provide different levels of detail, cover different scopes, describe different EA domains and focus on different points in time: